wp-plugins/simple-author-highlighter/readme.txt

 == Frequently Asked Questions ==

-= Is it working with Wordpress 3.1? =
+= Is it working with Wordpress 3? =

 Yes

-= I have troubles setting up the plugin =

-Please leave a comment at http://www.dakulov.eu/#page5 and i will be happy to help you.

 = Can i select multiple users in Global Highlighting? =